-- Eliminate certain restrictions on the formation and operation of separate business entities (subsidiaries) by Electric Membership Corporations (EMCs) that provide or support high speed broadband services. - Provide that the terms of any easement held or otherwise used by an EMC for the provision of electrification may be expanded to allow use by the EMC or a subsidiary of the EMC for the purpose of supplying high-speed broadband service. - Prohibit class action suits against an EMC or a wholly-owned subsidiary of the EMC in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement. - Establish a measure of damages to be paid to a landowner, if, in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement, the landowner prevails over an EMC or a wholly-owned subsidiary of the EMC.
+- Eliminate certain restrictions on the formation and operation of separate business entities (subsidiaries) by Electric Membership Corporations (EMCs) that provide or support high speed broadband services. - Provide that the terms of any easement held or otherwise used by an EMC for the provision of electricity may be expanded to allow use by the EMC or a subsidiary of the EMC for the purpose of supplying telecommunications and broadband service. - Prohibit class action suits against an EMC or a subsidiary of the EMC in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement. - Establish a measure of damages to be paid to a landowner, if, in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement, the landowner prevails over an EMC or a subsidiary of the EMC.
 Among other limitations, the damages could not exceed the difference between the fair market value of the property owner's entire property immediately before the taking and the fair market value of the property owner's property immediately after the taking.
-Upon payment of damages, the EMC or a wholly-owned subsidiary of the EMC would be granted a permanent easement for the trespass that was the subject of the claim.
+Upon payment of damages, the EMC or a subsidiary of the EMC would be granted a permanent easement for the trespass that was the subject of the claim.

 [As introduced, this bill was identical to H387, as introduced by Reps.
-Arp, Szoka, Lewis, Hunter, which is currently in the Committee on Rules, Calendar, and Operations of the House.]
+Arp, Szoka, Lewis, Hunter, which is currently in House Energy and Public Utilities.]